mutability

 Stable, Mutable References

-This post is an exploration on some additional possible semantics for mutability (and immutability).
 Introduction In my first blog post I introduced &shared mut references as a way to achieve safe, shared mutability in a language with unboxed types.
-For those unfamiliar with them, I encourage you to start with the first blog post.
-As a brief summary though, I started with Rust’s system with owned mutable references which I referred to as &own mut, and added on &shared mut from there.
+For more information on those, start with the first blog post.
+As a brief summary though, &shared mut references can be aliased freely and mutate freely with the one restriction of not being able to be projected into any “shape-unstable” types.
+What is a shape-unstable type?

 Continue reading